palantir/conjure-go/conjure/cycles/README.md

 Because of this, there is a single antichain for each package set, so all SCCs of the same unitary package set are grouped to form the same Go package, which will be equal to the lonely conjure package in the unitary package set.
 Because no conjure packages need to be merged, no types need to be renamed.
-The resulting IR is exactly the same as the original one.
+The resulting definition is exactly the same as the original one.

 ### Non-type cycle

-This test case contains a conjure IR with a non-type cycle, e.g. a conjure package cycle without type cycles.
+This test case contains a conjure definition with a non-type cycle, e.g. a conjure package cycle without type cycles.

 ![](testdata/pkg-cycle/illustration.png)

 Each node in the type graph yields its own SCC.
 Each SCC is made up of a unitary package set.
 The SCC graph is equal to the type graph.
-`disallowed` for the SCCs that contain `com.palantir.foo:Type1` and `com.palantir.foo:Type2` contain the SCC that contain `com.palantir.foo:Type4`, because there is a path from the former types to the latter that pass through another type..
+`disallowed` for the SCCs that contain `com.palantir.foo:Type1` and `com.palantir.foo:Type2` contain the SCC that contains `com.palantir.foo:Type4`, because there is a path from the former types to the latter that pass through a type of a different package set (`{com.palantir.bar}`).
 Because of this, there are two antichains in the disallowed DAG for package set `{com.palantir.foo}`.
 Here, the SCC that contains `com.palantir.foo:Type3` can choose to join the Go package of `com.palantir.foo:Type1/2` or the Go package of `com.palantir.foo:Type4`.
 Because we process SCCs in reverse topological order and always place them in the deepest allowed antichain, it ends up joining the latter.
 The Go package that contains `com.palantir.foo:Type3/4` is renamed to `com.palantir.foo1` to deconflict.
-The resulting IR has one more package.
+The resulting definition has one more package.

 ### Type cycles

-This test case contains a conjure IR with a type cycle.
+This test case contains a conjure definition with a type cycle.

 ![](testdata/type-cycle/illustration.png)